Aetopia/NorthstarUpdater/README.md

 Delete the following files/folders from Titanfall 2's installation directory.

 > [!IMPORTANT]
-> Once you uninstall Northstar, make sure to repair the game via Steam, Origin or the EA App.
+> Once you uninstall Northstar, make sure to repair the game via Steam, Origin or the EA App.<br>
 > Since the uninstallation methods mentioned here, also remove certain game files.

 ## Building